Vacuum chamber: Vacuum drying

 with heat, vacuum can be an effective method for drying."

 World's largest vacuum chamber

 NASA's Space Power Facility houses the world's largest vacuum chamber.
 It was built in 1969 and stands 122 ft high and 100 ft in diameter, enclosing a bullet-shaped space.
 It was originally commissioned for nuclear-electric power studies under vacuum conditions, but was later decommissioned.
 Recently, it was recommissioned for use in testing spacecraft propulsion systems.
 Recent uses include testing the airbag landing systems for the Mars Pathfinder and the Mars Exploration Rovers, Spirit and Opportunity, under simulated Mars atmospheric conditions.

-Each arm of the LIGO detectors in Livingston, Louisiana, and Hanford, Washington, is a vacuum chamber 4 km long, making them the longest vacuum chambers in the world.
+Each arm of the LIGO detectors in Livingston, Louisiana, and Hanford, Washington, is a vacuum chamber 4 km long.
+Large Hadron Collider's ring is a tube under vacuum 27 km long.